jrspruitt/OpenLFConnect/doc/command_reference.md

     Disconnect DFTP client.
     This will cause the DFTP server to start announcing its IP again, except Explorer's surgeon.cbf version, which will reboot the device.

-**dftp_server_version**

-    Usage
-        dftp_server_version [number]

-    Sets the version number of the dftp server.
-Or retrieves if none specified.
-    OpenLFConnect checks for version 1.12 for surgeon running before a firmware update.
-    Set this to 1.12 if getting complaints, or surgeon has its dftp version updated.

 **dftp_device_info**